 The Group believes that FAB Islamic is well positioned and will enable the Group to capitalise on opportunities arising from the growth in the domestic and regional Islamic banking sector.

 Subsidiaries

-The Bank's principal subsidiary entities operate across real estate management, brokerage and fund management, and include the following subsidiaries: FAB Properties, Mismak, FAB Securities, FGLB and FABMISR.
+FAB's principal subsidiary entities operate across real estate investment, brokerage and fund management, and include the following subsidiaries: Mismak, FAB Securities, FGLB and FABMISR.